MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

 **Filtering work location to location agnostic** will remove travel time and distance calculations from schedule assistant results.

-### Add the facility resource to the Schedule Board
+1. add the facility resource to the Schedule Board

 Scheduling a facility is just like scheduling any other resource.
 You can drag and drop requirements to create bookings, you can drag existing bookings to change the time or resource, or you can use the Schedule Assistant to help sift through the list of facilities based on availability and other constraints.